marianoluiz/chungus-lang/README.md

               }
               ```
               <br><br>
-            - create the pre-launch task script or `task.json` for to automate building the container
+            - create the pre-launch task script or `task.json` to automate building the container

                 ```json
                 {